MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/deploy/deployment-guide-for-project.md

 ms.collection: Tier1
 ms.localizationpriority: medium
 recommendations: true
-description: "Provides Office admins with an overview of how to deploy Project, including Project Online Desktop Client and Project 2019, to users in their organization." ms.date: 09/18/2024
+description: "Provides Office admins with an overview of how to deploy Project to users in their organization." ms.date: 09/18/2024
 ---